 An early and ongoing impacts assessment allows time to:

-• Develop TTC, TO, and PI (see Section 1010.04(1)) strategies to address identified impacts as needed to effectively manage the project.
+• Develop TTC, TSMO, and PI (see Section 1010.04(1)) strategies to address identified impacts as needed to effectively manage the project.

 • Resolve potential work zone impacts within the design features of the project.
 Decisions that consider work zone impacts during bridge type selection, materials selection, advertisement dates, and others have the potential to resolve or minimize work zone impacts.